The end of financial year (EOFY) is nigh. This time of year makes many of us quake in fear. Paperwork. Receipts. Tax.

 The EOFY is a good time to reflect on the financial year that’s been, and prepare for the one coming.

 Analyse last year’s expenses.
 See where money is going, and where money could be saved.
-You might consider checking whether you are still getting the best price for insurances, health cover, phone and internet and utilities.
+You might consider checking whether you are still getting the best price for insurances, health cover, phone and internet, and utilities.

 Analyse your income too, to assess whether you are getting the most out of your hard-earned money.
 Consider depositing income into a high interest-bearing account, or offsetting against your mortgage.
 Subscribe to the ATO’s Newsroom to keep abreast of changes in tax laws, and learn about deductions you may be eligible for.

 It’s also worth using EOFY to set yourself financial goals for the next financial year.
 Do you want to buy a new home?
 Renovate?
 Buy a new car?
 New equipment?
 Our simple Budget Planner can help you work out how you are going to reach your financial goals.
-Your Smartline Adviser will also help you get on track and make good decisions now that pay off later.
+Your Smartline Adviser will also help you get on track and make good decisions now that will pay off later.